 Disability advice and guidance is available from Student Support Health and Wellbeing.

-If you change your mind about joining us after you accepted an offer on a course, you can cancel the place within 14 days.
+If you change your mind about joining us after accepting an offer on a course, you can cancel the place within 14 days.
 This cancellation period ends 14 days after the day on which you accepted our offer.

 You have this right to cancel under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.

-You need to inform us of your decision to cancel the offer of a place.
-To meet the cancellation deadline, all you need to do is to let us know before the cancellation period ends.
+You need to tell us of your decision to cancel the offer of a place.
+All you need to do is let us know before the cancellation period ends.
 You can do this in several ways: